-The western circuit comprises of the six western Districts in the country that includes Thimphu, Paro, Haa, Wangdue Phodrang, Punakha and Gasa.
-What makes this circuit special is that the Tourism Council of Bhutan has categorized new ways of exploring the existing great sights.
+The western course covers the six districts of the country including Paro, Thimphu, Haa, Punakha, Wangdue Phodrang, and Gasa.
+This circuit is special as the Tourism Council of Bhutan has prepared new ways to explore the prevalent prodigious highlights.

-In this circuit you can attend the summer festival of Haa and delve into the wonders of the ancient living culture of the Haaps (People from Haa).
-The festival highlights Shamanic rituals and other folk dances.
-You may also enjoy the beauty of rare Himalayan flowers in bloom or take a daring trek to Nob Tsonapatra, immersing you in the interesting legends of the area.
+You can grace with your presence during the summer festival of Haa district and explore the spectacles of the prehistoric living culture of the Haap (People of Haa region).
+The festival’s best part is the Shamanic ceremonies and various folk songs and dances.
+It is possible to enjoy the beauty of exceptional Himalayan floras blossom or take a bold hike to Nob Tsonapatra, engrossing you in the thought-provoking folklores of the region.

-You’ll marvel at the historical depiction of medieval Bhutanese warriors who defended Bhutan with swords and shields during the Punakha Tsechu/festival.
-The various festivals are scheduled throughout the year and trips can be tailored in accordance.
+You’ll wonder at the ancient illustration of feudal Bhutanese troopers who protected Bhutan with blades and armors during the annual Punakha Tsechu(festival).
+The several festivals are planned all through the year and tours can be custom-made in accordance.

-In addition to the regular Buddhist festivals, travellers to Eastern Bhutan will be able to experience some of the country’s most ancient spiritual practices while observing Animistic and Bon religious rituals.
+Along with the regular Buddhist ceremonies, Traveling to Eastern Bhutan will enable you to check upon some of the nation’s utmost early spiritual makes while observing Bon and Animistic religious rituals.

-The lush, breathtaking environments of the eastern region make it a perfect location for day hikes or longer treks.
-Accommodations in this rural area are a bit more Spartan than other parts of country but with the option to either camp out beneath an ocean of stars or experience the unbridled warmth and hospitality of the locals during a homestay you’ll never miss the comforts of your hotel room.
+The lush vegetation, incredible backdrops of the eastern district has many perfect locations to take up day hikes or extensive trekkings.
+Lodgings in this countryside area are often preferred, however, you’ll have the choice to also camp out beneath an ocean of stars.
+Many also choose to experience the warmness and hospitality of the locals during a homestay, you’ll never miss the luxuries of your hotel room.